History of the National Health Service: Establishment

 In 1979 across the whole UK there were about 2,750 NHS hospitals with about 480,000 beds, accounting for about 70% of total NHS expenditure.
 About one-third of beds in England were then provided in new or converted accommodation built since 1948 with a higher proportion in Northern Ireland, but lower in Scotland and Wales.
 Beds for mental illness, geriatric patients and mental handicap were much more likely to be in older buildings than acute or maternity services.

-The development of the workforce in the NHS
+Access

+Aneurin Bevan, in considering the provision of NHS services to overseas visitors wrote, in 1952, that it would be "unwise as well as mean to withhold the free service from the visitor to Britain.
+How do we distinguish a visitor from anybody else?
+Are British citizens to carry means of identification everywhere to prove that they are not visitors?
+For if the sheep are to be separated from the goats both must be classified.
+What began as an attempt to keep the Health Service for ourselves would end by being a nuisance to everybody."

+The provision of free treatment to non-UK-residents was increasingly restricted, with overseas visitor hospital charging regulations introduced in 2015.